Artistic rendering โ Event may differ

 Tips & Advice

-• Arrive early for the lighting ceremony on December 3rd to secure a good viewing spot on the West Front Lawn.
+- Arrive early for the lighting ceremony on December 3rd to secure a good viewing spot, as large crowds are expected.

-• Consider using public transportation to reach the U.S. Capitol, as parking can be limited during popular events.
+- Consider using public transportation to reach the U.S. Capitol, as parking may be limited and traffic heavy.

-• The tree will be lit nightly through January 1st, offering multiple opportunities to see it if you miss the initial ceremony.
+- The tree will be lit nightly through January 1st, offering multiple opportunities to visit and enjoy its illumination without the crowds of the ceremony.

 Frequently Asked Questions

-When does the U.S. Capitol Christmas Tree lighting ceremony take place?
+When is the U.S. Capitol Christmas Tree Lighting Ceremony?

-The lighting ceremony is scheduled for Tuesday, December 3rd, beginning at 5 p.m.
+The lighting ceremony takes place on Tuesday, December 3, 2024, beginning at 5 p.m.

 Where does the U.S. Capitol Christmas Tree come from?

-The 2024 tree is an 80-foot Sitka spruce from Alaska's Tongass National Forest.
+The 2024 tree is an 80-foot Sitka spruce from the Wrangell District Region in Alaska's Tongass National Forest.

 Nearby Places (10 total)